Maslow's Hierarchy of Career Needs

 After working a few years in a job, you’ve probably learned a thing or two about what you enjoy, and what you dislike.
 Moving to that next level of the pyramid is a focus on skill acquisition.
 You should have a bit of a financial cushion by now if you’re playing your financial cards correctly.
 Bills aren’t as hard to pay each month.
 By definition you’re out of that bottom level - you aren’t primarily concerned with paying bills, and you’re focused on skill acquisition.
 The corollary to this is that if you can’t figure out a way to spend less than you earn (and hopefully significantly less), you’ll never get out of the bottom level, no matter how many skills you acquire.

 I believe it’s possible, though rare, to jump straight into this second level of the pyramid.
 If you happen to land your first professional job in exactly the area that you want to develop a deep skill-set, you can both satisfy your income needs and acquire a deep skill-set at the same time.
-Again, I think this is the exception, not the rule, and one should not feel anxious or lacking in some way if the stars didn’t align for you.
+Again, I think this is the exception, not the rule, and you should not feel anxious or lacking in some way if the stars didn’t align for you.
 There is plenty of time to get where you ultimately want to go.

 Once you get to this position, you have the opportunity to again move up in the pyramid.
 Unfortunately, I think many of us stay at this level.
 It’s comfortable - we’re good at our job and we’re probably making pretty good money.
 I don’t think that you need to move up immediately - there’s value in earning money and giving yourself a solid financial base, but the option is now there.